840 Town & Country Rd

 Donna has been actively involved in lay counseling and leading small groups through her church for many years.
 She also has over 20 years experience working in the corporate realm, where she focused on developing team environments for facilitating interpersonal collaboration and growth.
 She holds advanced degrees in bioscience and business, and she continues to consult as an executive coach to individuals and businesses.

-Biography: Doris is an Associate Marriage and Family Therapist who completed her Master’s degree from Fuller Theological Seminary.
+Biography: Doris is a Licensed Marriage and Family Therapist who completed her Master’s degree from Fuller Theological Seminary.
 She received her bachelor’s degree from the University of California, Los Angeles.
 Drawing from her professional and life experiences, she has a strong interest in working with adolescents, adults and families who struggle with anxiety, depression, grief, loss, shame, guilt, relational and intergenerational cultural issues.
 Doris also has a special interest in walking alongside the chronically ill and their caregivers.
 Her passion is to help her clients find healing, wholeness and fulfillment within themselves and with those most important to them.

 Biography: Emily Kirkbride is passionate about people thriving in their relationships and daily lives, specifically individual growth that takes place in community and relationship with others.
 She has her Master’s Degree in Clinical Psychology from Azusa Pacific University and is an Associate Marriage and Family Therapist.
 Emily works with individuals, couples, families, and groups to move a person toward holistic health and well-being.
 Emily has worked extensively with young adults and adolescents.
 She specializes in life transitions, women’s issues, eating disorders, grief, trauma and issues that arise around parenting, sexuality, and spirituality.